 Installation: April/May 2025

 Experienced artists with demonstrated ability to complete large-scale projects involving different elements, community partners, and groups of children.

 Judges review applications for:

-The project draws from the MFA’s collections and reflects the artist’s style.
+The project draws from the MFA’s collections and reflects the Artist’s style.

-The project can be completed within the timeframe and materials budget provided.
+The project can be completed within the time frame and materials budget provided.

-The artist conveys a clear vision of how the final work of art will be exhibited within the gallery space.
+The Artist conveys a clear vision of how the final work of art will be exhibited within the gallery space.

 The project allows for multiple participants and considers after-school variables such as children leaving a session early, arriving late, or only participating in one session.

 Each year a different panel, typically composed of an MFA Curator, Art Educator, Artist, and a Community Art Director reviews applications and recommends three final candidates.
 The Lead Artist is then selected by the MFA Linde Family Director of Community Arts, the MFA Manager of the Community Arts Initiative, the MFA Manager of Community Arts, a Community Art Director, and other MFA staff members following interviews of the final candidates.
 For more information please email email@example.com.